 Source: The Eligibility of Constance Markievicz

-Originally posted on UK Vote 100: Celebrating 100 years of the Vote in 2018 in the UK Parliament:
+Originally posted on UK Vote 100: Looking forward to the centenary of Equal Franchise in 2028 in the UK Parliament:

 I was in Aldeburgh, Suffolk, over the Easter weekend and visited the parish church.
 To my surprise, I discovered that there was a women’s history interest.
 Elizabeth Garrett Anderson (1836-1917), most famous for being the first woman doctor to qualify in Britain, was Mayor of Aldeburgh between 1908 and 1910.
 Elizabeth Garrett Anderson information panel … More Elizabeth Garrett Anderson, Mayor of Aldeburgh